surniaulula/wpsso-google-merchant-feed/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 5.0.0-dev.3 (2023/01/11)**
+**Version 5.0.0-b.1 (2023/01/11)**

 * **New Features**
 	* None.
 * **Improvements**
-	* Updated the default feed URL from '/merchant-feed/' to '/google-merchant/feed/rss2/' (note that old default feed URLs continue to be supported).
+	* Changed the default feed URL from '/merchant-feed/' to '/google-merchant/feed/rss2/' (the old default feed URLs continue to be supported).
 	* Renamed the SSO settings page from "Merchant Feed" to "Google Merchant".
 * **Bugfixes**
 	* None.